-Number of emulator evaluations used to generate the samples in every grid point for the last created projection figures.
-Note that when making 2D projections of nD models, the used depth was this number multiplied by proj_res.
+Number of emulator evaluations that will be used to generate the samples in every grid point for the projection figures.
+Note that when making 2D projections of nD models, the used depth will be this number multiplied by proj_res.

 proj_res